-I originally trained to be a sound engineer, but was rubbish at it – so was fortunate to discover a love for public sociology as a pugnacious undergraduate among a milieu of activist-academics in the (now deceased) Department of Geography and Sociology at Strathclyde University, before proceeding to study for a PhD in the same at the University of Bath.
+I originally trained to be a sound engineer, but was pretty useless at it – so was fortunate to discover a love for public sociology as an undergraduate in a milieu of activist-academics in the (now deceased) Department of Geography and Sociology at Strathclyde University, before proceeding to study for a PhD in the same at the University of Bath.

 In my spare time I mostly enjoy dandering about in the hills, drumming up support for lost causes or dancing to music written by angry women.
 Good at making soup.
-Will work for money.
+Like maps.